-The Foundation is a beneficiary of three irrevocable trusts held by a financial institution's trust department.
+The Foundation is a beneficiary of two irrevocable trusts held by a financial institution's trust department.
 Under the terms of the trust agreements, the Foundation has the irrevocable right to receive a portion of the income earned on trust assets in perpetuity, but never receives the assets held in the trusts.
 The Foundation recorded its proportionate share of the fair value of the principal of the trusts when received.
-Distributions from the trusts are recorded as trust income in unrestricted and temporarily restricted net assets.
-Distributions for the trusts for the years ended December 31, 2014 and 2013 were \$12,341 and \$13,137, respectively.
-The Foundation's estimated beneficial interest in these perpetual trusts as of December 31, 2014 and 2013 is \$359,226 and \$361,088, respectively.
+Distributions from the trusts are recorded as trust income in unrestricted net assets.
+Distributions for the trusts for the years ended December 31, 2015 and 2014 were \$15,299 and \$12,341, respectively.
+The Foundation's estimated beneficial interest in these perpetual trusts as of December 31, 2015 and 2014 is \$330,975 and \$359,226, respectively.